 Rotator cuff injuries are a very common cause of shoulder dysfunction in both young and old patients.
 The rotator cuff is comprised of a group of four muscle-tendon units that surround the shoulder joint and allow for overhead motion of the arm.
 The muscles and tendons that make up the rotator cuff also help stabilize the shoulder joint.
 A rotator cuff injury can occur when any of these muscle-tendon units become damaged.
 This is typically characterized by a separation or “tearing” of the tendon attachment off of the humerus.
-Dr. Jeff Padalecki, orthopedic shoulder specialist in Austin, Texas, is extremely skilled in treating a rotator cuff tear and returning patients to an active lifestyle.
+Dr. Jeff Padalecki, orthopedic shoulder specialist serving Austin, Round Rock, and Cedar Park, Texas communities, is extremely skilled in treating a rotator cuff tear and returning patients to an active lifestyle.

 A rotator cuff tear can occur due to a number of factors, including:

 - Acute injury – Such as a hard hit or traumatic fall sustained in a sport or car accident

 - Chronic overuse – Continuous, repetitive movement that occurs with athletic training in activities such as baseball (pitching) or performing overhead movements like in tennis or swimming.
 On the job lifting of heavy objects can also lead to overuse.